denoland/manual/basics/node/std_node.md

 ## Loading CommonJS modules

-Deno only supports natively loading ES Modules, but a lot of Node code is still written in the CommonJS format.
+Current Node supports both CommonJS and ES Modules, while Deno only supports ES Modules.
+The addition of stabilized ES Modules in Node is relatively recent and most code written for Node is in the CommonJS format.

 As mentioned above, for public npm packages, it is often better to use a CDN to transpile CommonJS modules to ES Modules for consumption by Deno.
 Not only do you get reliable conversion plus all the dependency resolution and management without requiring a package manager to install the packages on your local machine, you get the advantages of being able